KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/hello_world.md

 To get more information about any class you come across, you can use [KDE's API Reference site](https://api.kde.org/index.html).
 It can be quickly accessed via KRunner with the 'kde:' search keyword (e.g. 'kde: KMessageBox').
 You may also find it useful to consult Qt's documentation with `qt:`, since much of KDE's Frameworks builds upon it.
 {{< /alert >}}

+## Preparation

+You will need to set up your development environment (so that you can use the KDE Frameworks) first.
+You can do that in two ways:
+- Go through the [setting up your development environment](https://community.kde.org/Get_Involved/development) part of the *Get Involved* documentation.
+That will give you the necessary development tools and underlying libraries, and build the KDE Frameworks from scratch.
+- Install the KDE Frameworks development packages from your Operating System or Distribution.
+The names of these packages, and how to install them, varies per distro, so you will need to investigate on your own.

 ## The Code